allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 therefore upgrading Go version should be smooth.

 Our cache service written in Go finally met our requirements.
-However, we needed to write our own version of in-memory cache which is concurrent, supports eviction and omits GC, because millions of objects under its control can have a huge impact on application responsiveness.
+However, we needed to write our own version of in-memory cache which is concurrent, supports eviction and omits GC, because millions of objects under it’s control can have a huge impact on application responsiveness.
 We are convinced that our task could be realized much faster in other languages, but now it can be realized this quickly in Go, thanks to BigCache :)